amulrichsen/223FInalProject/README.md

 # 223FinalProject

 I compiled the header and .c file with the -Weverything flag.
-I got 1 warning about struct memory allocation.
-I don't think it's possible to fix this.
+I fixed all warnings except for 1.
+From my research, I believe this warning is simply a compiler notification about memory allocation.
+I can't find a way to resolve this warning.